Baladi

-Baladi (بلدي ALA; relative-adjective 'of town', 'local', 'rural', comparable to English folk, with a lower-class connotation) can refer to an Egyptian musical style, the folk style of Egyptian bellydance (Raqs Baladi), or the Masmoudi Sogheir rhythm, which is frequently used in baladi music.
+Baladi (بلدي ALA; relative-adjective 'of town', 'local', comparable to English folk, with a lower-class connotation) can refer to an Egyptian musical style, the folk style of Egyptian belly dance (Raqs Baladi), or the Masmoudi Sogheir rhythm, which is frequently used in baladi music.
 It is also sometimes spelled in English as 'beledi' or 'baladee'.

-In Egypt, the term baladi does not only apply to local music and dance, and can also apply to many other things that are considered native, rural, rustic or traditional, for example 'baladi bread' or 'Aish Baladi".
+In Egypt, the term baladi does not only apply to local music and dance, and can also apply to many other things that are considered native, rustic or traditional, for example 'baladi bread' or 'Aish Baladi".
 It is also applied to kinds of food and mostly to fruits and vegetables coming from rural villages.

 Baladi music and dance

 Baladi means 'of the country' and is a style of Egyptian folk dance from the early 20th century which is still very popular.
 Thus, Egyptian Beledi means 'of the country of Egypt'.
-It came about when farmers moved to the city and began dancing in small spaces.
 Egyptians have Baladi people, Baladi bread, Baladi rhythms, Baladi music and Baladi dance.

 Baladi can take the form of traditional songs, often with a verse-chorus structure – some popular examples include "That il Shibbak" and "Hassan ya Koulli".
 There is also an improvised musical form in the baladi style.